13 Must-Visit Temples In Coimbatore For A Religious Experience In 2025

 6. Sree Ayyappan Temple

-One of the most prominent Coimbatore temples, the Sree Ayyappan temple is dedicated to Lord Ayyappa.
-Pilgrims from all over India hail to this place during their Sabarimala Pilgrimage, a religious tour which requires procedural diet restrictions.
-This place serves as a mid-station as all the pilgrims stop here for rest during the pilgrimage.
+One of the most prominent Coimbatore temples, the Sree Ayyappan temple, is dedicated to Lord Ayyappa.
+Pilgrims from all over India hail to this place during their Sabarimala Pilgrimage, a religious tour that requires procedural diet restrictions.
+This place serves as a mid-station, as all the pilgrims stop here for rest during the pilgrimage.

 7. Koniamman Temple